-Finding the shortest path on such polyhedral surfaces is a fundamental problem in computational geometry, and Hiromasa Suzuki University of Tokyo Dept. Precision Engineering becomes an important technique for the application of robotics, GIS, route finding, and so on.
+Finding the shortest path on such polyhedral surfaces is a fundamental problem in computational geometry, and becomes an important technique for the application of robotics, GIS, route finding, and so on.
 The purpose of this paper is to establish an efficient algorithm for calculating shortest paths and to use them for geometric modeling.
 There are many algorithms for finding the shortest path on 2D polygons and 3D surfaces, and in 3D spaces.
-However, the algorithms for finding the exact shortest path on a polyhedral surface (including the non-convex case) [17, 2] usually involve high time and space costs.
+However, the algorithms for finding the exact shortest path on a polyhedral surface (including the non-convex case) [2, 17] usually involve high time and space costs.
 It is therefore not practical to apply these algorithms to a dense polyhedral surface in most cases.